 Recipients of legal aid are required to make a contribution towards their legal costs, with the amount of the contribution dependant upon how much they can reasonably afford to pay.
 The minimum contribution for a grant of aid is $70 for family law matters and $50 for all other matters.
 It can be more than this, depending on their personal financial situation.

 The charge applies to any real estate in which either person has an interest.
 It does not matter whether the real estate is fully paid off or whether there is still a mortgage.
 The charge makes sure that the person ultimately repays the cost or value of the grant of legal aid.
 For the costs associated with the charge, there is an additional administration fee of $300.
 Legal Services does not require the person to pay off any amount of the charge until the property is transferred to another owner, or the property is refinanced, or the person dies.
-Legal Services will not normally force the sale of the property, except in very rare cases.
+Legal Services will not usually force the sale of the property, except in very rare cases.
 It is possible for legal aid recipients to repay the charge early, and receive a small rebate.

 Legal Services publishes a fact sheet for people who want to know more about statutory charges.
 Copies are available in the duty solicitor or regional offices as well as through the website, see Statutory Charge Factsheet.